 Classic spatulas generally have a flat head and come in various widths and colors.
-If made of plastic, they are typically molded from a single piece and tend to be the most affordable options.
-The basic rubber spatulas will have a plastic handle.
+If made of plastic, they are typically molded from a single piece and tend to be the most affordable options; most basic rubber spatulas will have a plastic handle.

-Yes there are wooden spatulas, typically for use in skillets and woks, and these tend not to be good for bowl work.
-I do use wooden spatulas as dough or batter stirring tools.
-Spatulas for Asian cooking are generally made from bamboo.
+Yes, there are wooden spatulas, typically for use in skillets and woks, but they tend not to be good for bowl work.
+However, I do use wooden spatulas as dough or batter stirring tools.
+Spatulas designed for Asian cooking are generally made from bamboo.

-The turner is the product that some people have in mind when they ask for a spatula and sometimes get frustrated when kitchen shop employees direct them to the “other” spatulas.
+The turner is the product that some people have in mind when they ask for a spatula, this creates frustration when kitchen shop employees direct them to the “other” spatulas.

-Some turners have slots in them to allow fats and juices to drip through when the food is raised out of the pan.
-There are very specific versions of turners are known as fish spatulas.
-The fish spatulas tend to be longer and/or wider to enable the cook to lift an entire fillet without breaking.
-These fish turners come with or without slots, but most have slots.
+Some turners are equipped with slots in them to allow fats and juices to drip through as the food is raised out of the pan.
+There are very specific versions of turners known as fish spatulas.
+The fish spatula tends to be longer and/or wider to enable the cook to lift an entire fillet without breaking it.
+These fish turners are available with or without slots, but most have slots.

 If you want to avoid confusion in the kitchen shop, just ask for a turner or turning spatula.
-If you need a fish spatula ask specifically for it.
+If you need a fish spatula ask for it specifically.

-Another word of caution, unless you want to buy new pans, don’t use metal spatulas in non-stick pans.
-Metal spatulas can also scratch the bottoms of even your best stainless steel cookware so if keeping a visually clean pan surface is important, use caution when turning food.
+Another word of caution, unless you want to buy new pans, don’t use metal spatulas on non-stick surfaces.
+Metal spatulas can also scratch the bottoms of your best stainless steel cookware, so if keeping a visually clean pan surface is important, use caution when turning food.

 And finally, icing spatulas.

 Most people consider icing spatulas to be just another type of “regular” spatula; I don’t.
-The reason is that these spatulas have a very specific purpose and unlike most spatulas are not widely available.
+Icing spatulas have a very specific purpose and, unlike their classic “cousins,” are mostly found only in specialty shops.

-The icing spatula is long and thin and will vary in length depending on the size of area to be iced.
-Typically they are constructed of metal with plastic or wood handles.
-You can also buy icing spatulas made entirely of plastic.
+The icing spatula is long and thin, available in varying lengths, the size of which is based on surface area to be iced.
+They are typically constructed of metal, with plastic or wood handles, but you can buy icing spatulas made entirely of plastic.

-There are icing spatula variations such as offset versus straight blade.
-The offset versions help keep your fingers out of the icing, always a good idea.
+Within the icing spatulas, there are two styles – offset and straight blade.
+The offset versions are designed to keep your fingers out of the icing, always a good idea.

-You will also see long wooden spatulas, which look like wood icing spatulas that are used for turning crepes, pancakes and all forms of batter based foods.
+In some specialty kitchen shops, you may also see long wooden spatulas, which resemble icing spatulas, that are used for turning crepes, pancakes and any number of similar foods.

-If the scraper is metal with flat edge then it is called a board scraper which is used for working with bread doughs.
+If the scraper is metal with straight flat edge then it is called a board scraper, which is used for working with bread dough.

-Now that our lesson is at an end, one final warning: because the term isn’t confusing enough, some manufacturing companies use all these spatula related terms interchangeably.
+Our lesson is at an end, but one final word of caution: because this isn’t confusing enough, some manufactures use all these spatula related terms interchangeably.
 Happy shopping!